renatond/P001-House-Rocket-RealEstate-Business-Insights/README.md

 ## 5. Top 3 Data Insights
 1. The number of properties built with basements decreased after the 80s.
 2. Almost 60% of the properties became available during summer/spring.
-3. Properties selected to be bought in a 15km radius from lake correspond to 60% of expected profit.
 <br>

 ## 6. Conclusion
-The objective of this project was to create a online dashboard to House Rocket's CEO.
-Deploying the dashboard on Heroku platforms provided the CEO acess from anywhere facilitating data visualization and business decisions.
+The objective of this project was to create a online dashboard for the House Rocket's CEO.
+Deploying the dashboard on Heroku platforms provided the CEO acess from anywhere, facilitating data visualization and business decisions.
 <br><br>

 ## 7. Next Steps
 * Determine which season of the year would be the best to execute a sale.
-* Get more address data to fill NAs.
-* Expand this methodology to other regions that House Rocket operates.
+* Implement a Machine Learning algorithim to define selling proces and increase revenue.
 <br>

 ---
 ## References:
 * Dataset House Sales in King County (USA) from [Kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction)
 * Variables meaning on [Kaggle discussion](https://www.kaggle.com/harlfoxem/housesalesprediction/discussion/207885)
-* <div>Icons made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>
 * Python from Zero to DS lessons on [Youtube](https://www.youtube.com/watch?v=1xXK_z9M6yk&list=PLZlkyCIi8bMprZgBsFopRQMG_Kj1IA1WG&ab_channel=SejaUmDataScientist)
 * Blog [Seja um Data Scientist](https://sejaumdatascientist.com/os-5-projetos-de-data-science-que-fara-o-recrutador-olhar-para-voce/)